Find Affordable College Courses

 Women make up 50% of the social sciences majors at the school.

 Our 2023 rankings named Harvard University the most popular school in the New England Region for general social sciences students working on their master’s degree.
-Harvard is a fairly large private not-for-profit school located in the city of Cambridge.
+Harvard is a very large private not-for-profit school located in the city of Cambridge.

 Read full report on General Social Sciences at University of Southern Maine